-The tax benefits available from the Internal Revenue Service (IRS) apply to out-of-pocket medical expenses for families who are caring for a loved one with Alzheimer’s disease at home, or for a relative who is residing in Assisted Living or a Rehabilitation/Nursing Home facility.
+There are numerous tax deductions available from the Internal Revenue Service (IRS) for out-of-pocket medical expenses related to Alzheimer’s care.
+This applies to families who are caring for a loved one with Alzheimer’s disease at home, or for a relative who is residing in assisted living or another long-term care setting for their Alzheimer’s care.

 An individual with dementia incapable of caring for his or herself may be considered a dependent for tax purposes, and you may be allowed to itemize medical costs which have not been reimbursed by insurance.